Police: Kansas man accused of selling marijuana - NewsBreak

 Police: Kansas man accused of selling marijuana

 BARTON COUNTY—Law enforcement authorities are investigating a Kansa man for alleged drug distribution.
 Just after 11:30 p.m.
-Thursday, police conducted a traffic stop at 18th...hutchpost.com
+Thursday, police conducted a traffic stop at 18th...littleapplepost.com

 BARTON COUNTY—Law enforcement authorities are investigating a Kansa man for alleged drug distribution.
 Just after 11:30 p.m.
-Thursday, police conducted a traffic stop at 18th...hutchpost.com
+Thursday, police conducted a traffic stop at 18th...littleapplepost.com

 Comments / 1